Outsourcing Your Website

 It was a complete disaster.

 The Moral of This Story?

-If you decide to work with cheaper offshore alternatives, asks for a sample of their code.
-Many providers (not just overseas) simply outright lie on their services pages.
+If you decide to work with cheap, offshore coders.
+Coders who aren’t familiar with standards – ask for a sample of their code.
+Many providers (not just those overseas) simply lie on their services pages.

 Not all websites are the same

 Edwin wrote his first (Harrier Jumpjet) computer program in 1982.
 He now builds websites with best practice, future-proof web development, marketing & SEO.
 He lectured for 15yrs+ at Curtin Uni where (in 2007) he was voted 5th best out of 2,500+ university lecturers in Australia.
 Now he wants to share what he knows with YOU.